obsidianmd/obsidian-help/en/Plugins/Canvas.md

 1. Right-click the canvas and then select **Add note from vault**.
 1. Select the note you want to add.

+Or, you can add them to the canvas by dragging the file from the [[File explorer]].

 ### Add cards from media

 To add media from your vault to your canvas: